List of Doctors characters introduced in 2021: Makeda Sylvester

 Makeda Sylvester, portrayed by Angela Wynter, first appeared on 29 September 2021 and made her final appearance on 1 December 2021.
 Makeda was introduced as the mother of established character Bear Sylvester (Dex Lee).
 She has owned a Caribbean café since moving to Letherbridge but Bear suspects that there is an issue with the café.
 She explains to Bear that Clive Hopper (Jim Findley) has opened a rival Caribbean café in the area and that he has taken the majority of her customers.
 Bear gives her the idea of getting a mystery shopper to trial Clive's café and inform Makeda on what he is doing better than her, to which she asks Bear to perform the trial.
 Afterwards, Bear devises a plan to run Makeda's café as a mobile business.
 Makeda tells him that due to her age, she does not want to begin a new business venture and then announces her decision to move to France with Clive, with whom she has formed a romantic connection with.
-Whilst packing up the café, Makeda begins to suffer from fatigue and experiences pain.
+Whilst packing up the café, Makeda begins to have fatigue and experiences pain.
 Bear sees her in pain and asks her to see a doctor, but Makeda refuses due to her previous doctor having retired and not wanting to see a new doctor due to the treatment of Black women by medical professionals.

 Bear persuades Makeda to see his colleague, Zara Carmichael (Elisabeth Dermot Walsh), who he promises Makeda will treat her well.
 Zara informs Makeda that she needs a sigmoidoscopy and refers her to St. Phils Hospital for the procedure.
 Once there, Bear has to leave to take care of a task at the Mill.
 Makeda is seen by nurse Cathy Jenkins (Laura Bayston), who continuously mispronounces her name and speaks to her with an unkind attitude.
 Makeda stands up for herself and corrects Cathy on the pronunciation of her name.
 Cathy responds with a racist attitude and Makeda refuses to be treated by her; the lack of treatment results in Makeda collapsing and going into a coma.
 After the loss of her café, Makeda moves to France to live with Bear's sister, Juliet.

 At the 2022 British Soap Awards, Makeda's experiences with racism at St. Phils Hospital was nominated for Best Storyline.